Classical Kuiper belt object: Toward a formal definition

 There is no official definition of 'cubewano' or 'classical KBO'.
 However, the terms are normally used to refer to objects free from significant perturbation from Neptune, thereby excluding KBOs in orbital resonance with Neptune (resonant trans-Neptunian objects).
 The Minor Planet Center (MPC) and the Deep Ecliptic Survey (DES) do not list cubewanos (classical objects) using the same criteria.
-Many TNOs classified as cubewanos by the MPC are classified as ScatNear (possibly scattered by Neptune) by the DES.
-Dwarf planet Makemake is such a borderline classical cubewano/scatnear object. may be an inner cubewano near the plutinos.
+Many TNOs classified as cubewanos by the MPC, such as dwarf planet Makemake, are classified as ScatNear (possibly scattered by Neptune) by the DES. may be an inner cubewano near the plutinos.
 Furthermore, there is evidence that the Kuiper belt has an 'edge', in that an apparent lack of low-inclination objects beyond 47–49 AU was suspected as early as 1998 and shown with more data in 2001.
 Consequently, the traditional usage of the terms is based on the orbit's semi-major axis, and includes objects situated between the 2:3 and 1:2 resonances, that is between 39.4 and 47.8 AU (with exclusion of these resonances and the minor ones in-between).

 These definitions lack precision: in particular the boundary between the classical objects and the scattered disk remains blurred.
-As of 2023, there are 634 objects with perihelion (q) > 40 AU and aphelion (Q) < 47 AU.
+As of 2023, there are 870 objects with perihelion (q) > 40 AU and aphelion (Q) < 48 AU.